Sunehri Mosque, Lahore: Location

 Sunehri Mosque is located in the Walled City of Lahore.

 History

 Unlike the Wazir Khan Mosque and Badshahi Mosque which were built at the zenith of the Mughal Empire in the 17th century, the Sunehri Mosque was built in 1753 when the empire was in decline.

 The architect of the mosque was Nawab Bukhari Khan, deputy governor of Lahore during the reign of Muhammad Shah.
 Local shopkeeper had objected to the construction of a large mosque in a congested area, so Bukhari Khan acquired a fatwa from local religious leaders in order for construction to begin.

+After Ranjit Singh captured Lahore in 1799, the mosque came under Sikh control and was temporarily used for non-Islamic purposes, which caused grief among the Muslim population.
+Ranjit Singh later returned the mosque to Muslims, restoring it for Islamic worship, and donated gold for its domes, giving the mosque its famous golden (sunehri) domes.
+This act reflected his policy of religious accommodation and respect for different faiths.